susisu/tree-view-panes-styles/README.md

-# tree-view-panes style patches collection
+# tree-view-panes style patches
-This repository collects theme-specific additional stylesheets (patches) that fixes styling issues of [tree-view-panes](https://atom.io/packages/tree-view-panes).
+This repository collects theme-specific additional stylesheets (patches) for [tree-view-panes](https://atom.io/packages/tree-view-panes) package.

 ## Usage
 1. Choose the theme you are using from the list below
-2. Copy the stylesheet and paste it to your `styles.less` (see Preferences &gt; Themes)
+2. Copy the stylesheet and paste it to your `styles.less` (Stylesheet or Preferences &gt; Themes)

 ## Themes
 ### Official Themes